Martin Shkreli Is A High Profile Twitter Troll — & He's Only The Tip Of The Iceberg

 Advertisement

-She first begins her thread by uploading a screen shot from an unnamed fellow journalist on the 28th of July, who asks her for a comment regarding something vulgar Shkreli said about her on a live stream.
+She first begins her thread by uploading a screen shot from an unnamed fellow journalist on July 28, who asks her for a comment regarding something vulgar Shkreli said about her on a live stream.
 Threading her tweets from there, she reacts to the news that Shkreli was convicted of securities fraud, writing that the "only person Martin Shkreli wound up fucking was himself."
 Duca then goes on to point out that numerous commenters and news articles judged her for taking "minimal" steps to protect her safety, even after her social security number was doxxed.

 The idea that women are somehow responsible for their online harassment simply because they choose to be public with their opinions is nothing new.
 Writers like Lindy West and Roxane Gay have been vocal about the threats they've received.
 Monica Lewinsky is still arguably the first high-profile case of online bullying, and she's become a spokeswoman for victims.